yonahforst/invitation/README.md

 ## Prerequisites

-* An authentication system with a User model and current_user helper, e.g. https://github.com/tomichj/authenticate.
+* An authentication system with a User model and current_user helper, e.g. https://github.com/tomichj/authenticate
 * Your user model must include an :email attribute.
 * Additional model classes that are resources or organizations you wish to invite users to join, usually with a many-to-many relationship to your user model.
+* You probably also want an authorization system to restrict who can issue invitations to particular resources

-A example user-to-organization system you might be familiar with: Basecamp's concepts of accounts and users.
+A example user-to-organization system you might be familiar with: Basecamp's concepts of accounts and projects (invitables) and users.

 ## Install